vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

 (5) Oh!
 Narayna!
-Thou art decorated with all sorts and kinds of ornaments, Worthy of Thee, Most wonderful to behold, Ever lasting, Faultless, Sweet smelling, Soft to touch, Wonderfully splendourous, such as, the Crown bearing the central diadam of lustrous stone, other head ornaments, ear ornaments, ear ornaments, necklaces and neck ornaments, garlands, shoulder-bracelets and bracelets in the hands, Sri Vatsa and Kaustubha, pearl garlands, waistlets, lace cloths, gold waist band and leg ornaments and others precious and innumerable.
+Thou art decorated with all sorts and kinds of ornaments, Worthy of Thee, Most wonderful to behold, Ever lasting, Faultless, Sweet smelling, Soft to touch, Wonderfully splendourous, such as, the Crown bearing the central diadam of lustrous stone, other head ornaments, ear ornaments, necklaces and neck ornaments, garlands, shoulder-bracelets and bracelets in the hands, Sri Vatsa and Kaustubha, pearl garlands, waistlets, lace cloths, gold waist band and leg ornaments and others precious and innumerable.
 </details>